Anatta336/webgl-lunch/readme.md

 - "Someone takes a bite from a slice of bread".

 ### Meshs and vertex shader
-- Blender introduction.
+- Blender introduction?
 - Positions are transformed to screenspace.
 - History of perspective-correct art.
-Escher playing with it.
+Camera obscura.
+- Optics from Abu Ali al-Hasan ibn al-Haytham (known in west as Alhazen).
 - Virtual camera, control over field of view.
 - Idea of vector and matrix operations.
 - Demo of location calculation.

 ### Textures and fragment shader
 - UV mapping, paper wrapping analogy.